xeroxzen/100DaysOfCode/README.md

 #### Let's do this

 ### Day 1
 My #100DaysOfCode source code is available on https://github.com/xeroxzen/100DaysOfCode

 It's Day 1 I didn't want to burn myself out so early.
 Instead I spent much of my time configuring my development environment.
 To ensure I remain productive and efficient I installed 100 Days of Code Pack

 It's a very neat add-on for VS Code, it's worth checking out.
 I figure I will be using the terminal a lot so I also went ahead and finally installed Microsoft Terminal which is highly customizable and handles multiple tabs. #100DaysOfCode

 ### Day 2
 Covered JavaScript, it was more of a recap really, once I got my text editor fired up it all came back to me.
-I covered the JS fundamentals i.e 1) Data Types 2) Variables 3) arrays 4) if statements.Nerd face. #100DaysOfCode
+I covered the JS fundamentals ie 1) Data Types 2) Variables 3) arrays 4) if statements. #100DaysOfCode

 ### Day 3
 Covered JavaScript functions and conditionals.
 Covered a number of functions including built-in functions and user-defined #100DaysOfCode